Frequently Asked Questions (FAQs)

 Q: WHERE DOES FISH SAFE OPERATE?

-Virtually anywhere commercial fishermen work in BC!
+Our office is located in Richmond, BC but we operate virtually anywhere commercial fishermen work in BC!
 Fish Safe is responsible for providing assistance to fishermen in the most remote corners of BC.

 Each year, Fish Safe allocates substantial funds to ensure our services and safety materials reach as many fishermen as possible – no matter where in BC they are located.